jamesarosen/presentations/carson/README.md

 In order to avoid conflicts, each engine gets a single short name.
 The engine uses that name *everywhere*.
-For example the Account Provisioning engine uses the `Zendesk::Provisioning` Ruby namespace and prefixes all its database tables and I18n keys with `provisioning_`.
-It also owns three URL
+For example the Account Provisioning engine uses the `Zendesk::Provisioning` Ruby namespace, prefixes all its database tables with `provisioning_` and its I18n keys with `provisioning.`.
+It also owns three URL prefixes:
-prefixes:

  * `/provisioning` for standard Rails HTML pages
  * `/assets/provisioning` for all assets